 NATHAN WIEBE (Executive Director)

 Nathan started his professional career as the program director of the SCCYI in May of 2014 after graduating with a degree in Psychology from Briercrest.
-Since that time, Nathan has increased our programming to include a coffee shop, an after-school meal, tutoring, guitar lessons and an art initiative.
-In July of 2017, Nathan took over as the Executive Director and oversees the overall happenings of the SCCYI.
-Nathan’s past experience as a coach, mentor and counsellor, combined with his work ethic and vision for the future, make him an effective leader at The Center and in our community.
+In July of 2016, Nathan took over as the Executive Director and oversees the overall operations of the SCCYI.
+Nathan’s past experience as a hockey coach and trainer, mentor and counsellor, combined with his work ethic and vision for the future make him an effective leader at The Center and in our community.
+Nathan also serves on various boards and committees, while also volunteering as the team Chaplain and Respect in Hockey Leadership Champion for the Swift Current Broncos.

 AMANDA PENNER (Community & Office Director)

 Mandy joined the staff at The Center in September 2018.
-She has a Bachelor of Arts in Theology from Briercrest, and has spent many years working in camp ministry.
-Mandy spent three years in Thailand with her husband teaching before coming back to Canada to work in camp ministry.
-Together they have worked at camps in Alberta and Saskatchewan, and are currently settling in at West Bank Bible Camp.
+She has a Bachelor of Arts in Theology from Briercrest and is currently working on her Master of Arts degree.
+Mandy spent three years teaching in Thailand with her husband before coming back to Canada to work in camp ministry.
+Together they have worked at camps in Alberta and Saskatchewan.

 Mandy loves being a support to others and helping them to excel in what they are trying to accomplish, whether that is sitting down for a coffee and a chat, or making sure that things are running smoothly in the background.
 She is excited to use her skills to help bring a positive impact to everyone who visits The Center.